IT0506-HSC-A.03 Privileged Account Management

 Practice

-1. Privileged access enables an individual to take actions which may affect computing systems, network communication, or the accounts, files, data, or processes of other users.
+1. Privileged access enables an individual to take actions that may affect computing systems, network communication, or the accounts, files, data, or processes of other users.
 Privileged access is typically granted to system administrators, network administrators, staff performing computing account administration, or other such employees whose job duties require special privileges over a computing system or network.
 Privileged access might provide such users with technical access capabilities that are beyond their functional access authority such as upgrade their functional access authority.

 3. The CISO will maintain the responsibilities of governance, oversight, and monitoring of the Privileged Account Management process